* Underlying result beats expectations

 industry in recent months.

-had been paid in full - overshadowed an otherwise strong and
+The fine overshadowed an otherwise strong and better than

-better than expected second quarter for France's top listed
+expected second quarter for France's top listed bank.

 particularly strong performance, with revenue in its capital